GabeALopez/CTF-Writeups/HTB/WebChallenges/ApacheBlaze.md

 ![alt text](https://github.com/GabeALopez/CTF-Writeups/blob/main/Images/HTB/ApacheBlaze/initial-try.png)

-Nothing that's strange, lets look back at the project code.
+Nothing.
+That's strange.
+Lets look back at the project code.
 This is where the httpd.conf file had caught my attention.
 When I looked at it, I found that Apache was using a reverse proxy and a load balancer through Apache modules.
 This being the case, the thing that came to mind was an http smuggling request as there are two virtual hosts being used at the same time and that maybe these two v-hosts were processing the user request differently.
 I had tried some payloads like this one from hacktricks:

 ```
 POST / HTTP/1.1